FIM Moto3 Junior World Championship

-FIM JuniorGP World Championship is a junior class race event organized by Dorna Sports under FIM regulations.
+FIM Moto3 Junior World Championship, formerly known as FIM JuniorGP World Championship, is a junior class race event organized by Dorna Sports under FIM regulations.
 It runs under Moto3 regulations and acts as an Moto3 World Championship feeder.
 This class is restricted to single-cylinder 250 cc four-stroke engines with a maximum bore of 81 mm.
 The minimum total weight for motorcycle and rider is 148 kg.